sahinyurek/docs/docs/administration/platform-management/cortex/add-edit-delete-cortex-server.md

-# Manage the Cortex Server
+# Manage connections with cortex servers

 In this section, you can find information about configuring the cortex integration.